McFreely/mcfreely.github.com/_posts/2012-12-09-The-Time-Machine.md

 Incidentely, and paradoxically, time travel will have been invented, but that's just a little detail…

-Or it could be the revelation that there was no doom in sight, no values' destruction, no discernable change from one generation to the next.
+Or it could be the revelation that there was no doom in sight, no values destruction, no discernable change from one generation to the next.
 Life is and Life will be, whatever happen to us.